Shabinder/Attendance-Automation-System/README.md

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change/add.
+For major changes, please open an issue first to discuss what you would like to change/add. only valid pull requests will be accepted.
+Spammy PR's will be reported